Organwolf/100-days-of-code/log.md

 **Thoughts**: Had an absolute hell with my firefox browser.
 It didn't load the voices and I spent +1 hour reading the Mozilla documentation and trying stuff out.
 In the end it was a really good experience.
 I've had a similar problem before when using Flask together with JavaScript.
 I didn't know that you had to hard reflesh the browser to se the changes.
 So I spent tons of time trying to fix something without seing anything change in the browser.

-**Experimented with:** The Mozilla documentation and loading the voices into the dropdown.
+**Experimented with**: The Mozilla documentation and loading the voices into the dropdown.
 I'd love to change the font, the background, moving around the labels and stuff like that.

 **Link(s) to work**: [SpeechSynthesis](https://github.com/Organwolf/VanillaJS/tree/master/SpeechSynthesis)